CodeFreezr/awesome-graphviz/README.md

 - [ADR](http://www.albertolluch.com/research/adr) - is a system for formal software design by means of graphical methods. *Alberto Lluch Lafuente*
 - [YaST](http://lizards.opensuse.org/2009/01/19/graph-of-storage-devices/) - openSUSE installation and configuration showing a graph of storage devices with dependencies. *Arvin Schnell*
 - [Grails class diagram plugin](http://grails.org/plugin/class-diagram/) - provides an UML-like diagram of grails domain classes. *Trygve Amundsen*
+- [gradle-graphviz-plugin](https://github.com/jeysal/gradle-graphviz-plugin) - A Gradle plugin to make builds using Graphviz portable.
 - [PlantUML](http://plantuml.sourceforge.net/) - generates UML diagrams (classes, usecases, activities, components) - using a simple text description language. *Arnaud Roques*
 - [javashot](http://code.google.com/p/javashot/) - captures the dynamic execution flow of a Java programa.
 The traces can be viewed using Graphviz.
 - [scxml2dot](http://code.google.com/p/scxml2dot/) - a very simple conversion function in perl to plot a finite state machine written in scxml using the graphviz tools. *Fabrizio Morbini*